-Definition and examples: Primitive operations, Example, Representing stacks: Implementing the pop operation, Testing for exceptional conditions, Implementing the push operations, Examples for infix, postfix, and prefix expressions, Basic definition and Examples, Program to evaluate a postfix expression,
+Definition and examples: Primitive operations, Example, Representing stacks: Implementing the pop operation, Testing for exceptional conditions, Implementing the push operations, Examples for infix, postfix, and prefix expressions, Basic definition and Examples, Program to evaluate a postfix expression, Converting an expression from infix to postfix, Program to convert an expression from infix to postfix, Applications of Stacks: Expression evaluations, Recursion.

-Applications of Stacks: Expression evaluations, Recursion.
 Recursive definition and processes: Factorial function, Fibonacci sequence, Binary search, Tower of Hanoi problem.